bprinty/Flask-Occam/docs/usage.rst

     .. autoclass:: app.models.Item
        :members:

-In addition, you can have Flask-Occum automatically serve REST-based documentation for your endpoints by enabling the ``OCCUM_DOCS_BLUEPRINT`` configuration option.
-With that blueprint, you can retrieve endpoint documentation via request:
+In addition, you can have Flask-Occum automatically serve REST-based documentation for your endpoints by enabling the ``OCCAM_AUTODOC_ENABLED`` configuration option.
+With that configuration option set to ``True``, you can retrieve endpoint documentation via request:

 ..  code-block:: bash